dmytrozabolotnii/autoware_mini/README.md

 ## Prerequisites

-1. You should have ROS Noetic installed, follow the official instructions for [Ubuntu 20.04](http://wiki.ros.org/noetic/Installation/Ubuntu) or [RoboStack](https://robostack.github.io/GettingStarted.html).
+1. You should have ROS Noetic installed, follow the official instructions for [Ubuntu 20.04](http://wiki.ros.org/noetic/Installation/Ubuntu).

 2. Some of the nodes need NVIDIA GPU, CUDA and cuDNN.
 At this point we suggest installing both the latest CUDA _and_ CUDA 11.8, which seems to be needed by the ONNX Runtime. **Notice that the default setup also runs without GPU.**